 C harrie Mascio Sensei, after taking a Karate Aerobics class for a couple of months, finally decided to join OKCD in May 2001.
 Growing up in a Philippine community with a large number of Chinese, she became fascinated with the martial arts.
 During her anesthesiology residency, she was recruited to move to the U.S. as a physical therapist, and eventually met her husband, John, who exposed her to Judo and Okinawan Karate.
-In 2006, Charrie earned her Shodan (1st dan) and in 2010 she earned her Nidan (2nd dan) in both Shorin Ryu and Shudokan Karatedo.
+In 2006, Charrie earned her Shodan (1st dan), 2010 she earned her Nidan (2nd dan) and her Sandan (3rd dan) in 2013 in both Shorin Ryu and Shudokan Karatedo.

 Since becoming a brown belt, she had developed an interest in weapons, with the bo being her favorite, especially bo kumite.
 She wanted to expand on her knowledge of the bo, as well as some other weapons not currently practiced at OKCD.
 Charrie also has some background in Judo.
 Charrie teaches the 9AM Saturday morning adult class and the Sunday Yoga class.

 Her other interests include exercising, especially Pilates and yoga, languages, old TV series, and reading.
 She attributes much of her power to the core strength that Pilates develops.

 Charrie is a physical therapist and works in various facilities around the D/FW metroplex.
 She is also a registered massage therapist.